Force over Distance: What Falls Away Is Always

 She waits.

-She waits, not thinking of Sharon, because don’t think of Sharon, don’t think of her don’t think of Sharon, don’t think of Sharon, don’t think of Sharon, don’t think of Sharon, don’t move, don’t move and don’t think of Sharon, don’t think of Sharon, of the line of her neck and the angle of her jaw and her laugh and the curve of her hips and her books she left everywhere on windowsills and tables and on the edges of sinks and on the floor and hooked over the back of the couch, don’t think of Sharon, don’t think of her, don’t think of her, don’t think of her inability to neatly fold a map or the way she would eat ice cream slower than anyone Wray has ever met, don’t think of her, don’t think of Sharon, of her plants, of her voice, of the way she insisted on eating in bed, don’t just don’t think of her, don’t think of her, don’t think of her just don’t.
+She waits, not thinking of Sharon, because don’t think of Sharon, don’t think of her don’t think of Sharon, don’t think of Sharon, don’t think of Sharon, don’t think of Sharon, don’t move, don’t move and don’t think of Sharon, don’t think of Sharon, of the line of her neck and the angle of her jaw and her laugh and the curve of her hips and her books she left everywhere on windowsills and tables and on the edges of sinks and on the floor and hooked over the back of the couch, don’t think of Sharon, don’t think of her, don’t think of her, don’t think of her inability to neatly fold a map or the way she licks ice cream slower than anyone Wray’s ever met, don’t think of her, don’t think of Sharon, of her plants, of her voice, of the way she insists on eating in bed, don’t just don’t think of her, don’t think of her, don’t think of her just don’t.

 Don’t think of Sharon.